Soft Tissue Sarcomas: How to Recognize the Symptoms

-Thirty-one-year-old Trent Williams, star left tackle for the Washington Redskins, recently made headlines when he revealed he was diagnosed with a soft tissue cancer growing on his scalp.
+In November 2019, Trent Williams, star left tackle for the Washington Redskins, revealed he was diagnosed with a soft tissue cancer growing on his scalp.
 The cancer is called a Dermatofibrosarcoma Protuberans, or DFSP.
 It’s an exceptionally rare cancer but is part of a larger family of rare cancers known as soft tissue sarcomas.

-There are approximately 50 different types of sarcoma that are seen frequently in clinic, according to Dr. Jonathan Trent, an expert in sarcomas at Sylvester Comprehensive Cancer Center.
+There are approximately 175 different types of sarcoma, according to Dr. Jonathan Trent, an expert in sarcomas at Sylvester Comprehensive Cancer Center.
 Although 12,000 new cases of soft tissue sarcoma are diagnosed in America each year, only about 300 patients develop a DFSP.

 In most cases, a sarcoma might first resemble a scar, rash, lump, or a bruise.
 The lump may form and grow.
 Sarcomas may not present many symptoms or warning signs.
 This makes it critically important to seek medical attention when you notice such a change, even if it may likely be a less serious condition.

-The earlier, the better: catch sarcoma while it’s curable
+The earlier, the better: catch soft tissue sarcoma while it’s curable

-It is estimated that more than 5,270 Americans will die of a sarcoma this year.
-Most sarcomas, however, are successfully treatable if discovered early.
+Most sarcomas are successfully treatable if discovered early.
 Survival rates are based on whether a sarcoma is diagnosed and treated before it can spread, according to the American Society of Clinical Oncology (ASCO).

-- 58% of sarcomas are found while localized in the tissue of origin.
+- 58% of soft tissue sarcomas are found while localized in the tissue of origin.

 The 5-year survival rate for people with localized sarcoma is 81%.